Senior Research Scientist and Former Associate Director

 B.A., Radcliffe College; M.A. and Ph.D., Harvard University

-Founder and co-director of the National SEED Project on Inclusive Curriculum (Seeking Educational Equity & Diversity); writes and lectures extensively on issues of equity and privilege as they relate to race, class, gender, and sexual orientation.
+Founder of the National SEED Project (Seeking Educational Equity & Diversity); writes and lectures extensively on issues of equity and privilege as they relate to race, class, gender, and sexual orientation.

-Peggy McIntosh, Ph.D., former associate director of the Wellesley Centers for Women, is also the founder and now Senior Associate of the National SEED Project on Inclusive Curriculum (Seeking Educational Equity & Diversity).
+Peggy McIntosh, Ph.D., former associate director of the Wellesley Centers for Women, is also the founder of the National SEED Project (Seeking Educational Equity & Diversity).
 SEED helps teachers and community members create their own local, year-long, peer-led seminars in which participants use their own experiences and those of their students, children, and colleagues to widen and deepen school and college curricula and make communities and workplaces more inclusive.

 Dr. McIntosh directs the Gender, Race, and Inclusive Education Project, which provides workshops on privilege systems, feelings of fraudulence, and diversifying workplaces, curricula, and teaching methods.
 Dr. McIntosh has taught English, American Studies, and Women's Studies at the Brearley School, Harvard University, Trinity College (Washington, D.C.), Durham University (England), and Wellesley College.